October 4, 2014 - The idea of having operating vehicles on a model railroad has always appealed to me. Check out my idea for such a vehicle below:

 I was amazed to find in recent months that Madurodam, a huge outdoor scale model park in Holland, has operating vehicles in 1:24 scale.
 Correspondence with the Dutch folks that run the park indicates that the vehicles are guided by a buried electromagnetic source and the vehicles are steered by an electric motor responding to the electromagnetic field in the road.
 It was difficult to understand their English translation.

-A successful mag steer car in a local garden railroad.
-As of summer of 2014, it has been removed.
+A local friend created a successful 1:24 scale mag steer car in his garden railroad.
+As of summer of 2014, it has been removed and the friend has, unfortunately, passed on.

 Return to the Top